Debugging

 • Firefox

-1. Start development server yarn dev.
+1. Start development server.

 2. Choose [Debug: Firefox] from the Run and Debug panel.